 Let Me Be the One

 C.D.
 Reiss is known for her supersexy contemporaries, and HardBall is that and more.
-“Diamond King” Dash is the kind of sports that star school librarian Vivian could only dream about it—but her wildest dreams have come true.
-What enfolds is a love story both spicy and emotional as the two learn to come together outside of the game.
+“Diamond King” Dash is the kind of sports star that school librarian Vivian could only dream about it—but her wildest dreams have come true.
+Vivian is your average girl with a boring job to help take care of her father.
+Her looks aren't anything extraordinary but she catches the eye of the oh-so-handsome Dash.
+They have an instant connection and soon they find themselves from the field to the bedroom.
+Despite his developing feelings for Vivian, Dash isn't looking for anything serious—his head is in the game, that is baseball game.
+Dash is set on his rigid habits and his even stricter schedule but he still finds himself falling in love.
+Their world will flip upside down as a love story—both spicy and emotional—where the two learn to come together outside of the game.

 If a second-chance romance set in wine country isn’t enough to entice you, you might need to check your pulse.
 In Napa Crush, semi-pro player Luca reunites with his old high school crush, Danica, after he accidentally hits a line drive into her head.
 (Ouch.)
-Unfortunately, his flirtatious brothers are also in the picture—but Luca’s not going to retreat to the dugout this time.
+Danica never took Luca seriously, he was always just there but now he is a star player for the Sonoma Crushers and he's back in town.
+He's going by the name Danny Deep to work hard for his achievements instead of depending on his family name and the family business—Santino Winery.
+He hopes this time Danica will actually notice him except...she doesn't recognize him.
+Danica thought she was attracted to Luca's brother Michael but with his arrival back in town, she becomes extremely confused.
+With the flirtatious Santino brothers in the picture Luca might not stand a chance—but he isn't going to retreat to the dugout this time.

 Featured photo: Tim Gouw / Unsplash